Developed in association with

 In addition, Perforce builds and coaches teams on high-touch and empowering culture that comes from making sure everybody in the organisation understands why they are important and how do they contribute to the success of the overall mission.
 This also leads to high performance delivery teams.

 Persistent brings together the right expertise, operating models, and infrastructure required to help PE firms derive value throughout the investment lifecycle in software companies.
-Know more about how Persistent can help you drive transformational value within your portfolio companies by visiting our Private Equity offerings page.
+Learn more about how Persistent can help you drive transformational value within your portfolio companies by visiting our Private Equity offerings page.

 About Anjali Arora